 Why does your employee engagement strategy matter?

-Employee engagement has many crucial implications that permeate the walls of your organization.
+Employee engagement has many crucial implications.
 Research shows that organizations with higher engagement levels benefit in a number of ways, including:

 - 22% higher productivity